OpenBSD

 and that's it.

-Look into documentation of systems other than OpenBSD - they may have
+Look into documentation of systems other than OpenBSD - if you use

 TIP 3: How to mount a drive